-The Package ID and version number uniquely identify your packages, so it's important to choose the right versioning scheme, but it can be a tricky balance between pragmatism and strictness.
-This page should help you understand how Octopus Deploy handles versions in packages, releases, and channels, and subsequently design a versioning scheme that suits your needs.
+The Package ID, version number, and package format uniquely identify your packages, so it's important to choose the right versioning scheme, but it can be a tricky balance between pragmatism and strictness.
+This page should help you understand how Octopus Deploy handles versions in packages, releases, and channels, which will help you design a versioning scheme that suits your needs.

 Choosing a Versioning Scheme

-The technology you're working with will, in some cases, determine the type of versioning scheme that you choose.
-We recommend using Semantic Versioning for your applications, unless you are deploying artifacts to a Maven repository, in which case you will need to use Maven Versions.
+The technology you're working with will, in some cases, determine the type of versioning scheme you choose.
+We recommend using Semantic Versioning for your applications, unless you are deploying artifacts to a Maven repository, in which case, you need to use Maven Versions.

 Consider the following factors when deciding on the versioning scheme you'll use for your applications and packages:

 - Can you trace a version back to the commit/check-in the application/package was built from?